3box/userspace/README.md

-# We've Moved
+# We've Moved to 3Box DB!
-This project has moved to https://www.github.com/uport-project/3box.
-Follow along with there and [join our community](https://mailchi.mp/c671ca2b8093/3box).
+⚠️ This project has moved to a new home.
+Visit us at [3Box DB](https://www.github.com/uport-project/3box).

 # UserSpace ![](./userspace.png)